History

 Age of Isolation

-The ancient human ships made of alloy cannot sustain the solar clouds spread across the galaxy.
-Ships designed to fly in the vacuum of space, cannot resist the continuous friction with atmospheric nebulas.
-In time, their metals wear out and render the ships unusable.
-Stuck on different planets, humanity ends up isolated from each other.
-Due to technological degradation, humanity seizes its attempts to return to space.
-Over time, people stop believing they have ever been to space in the first place.
-During the thousands of years of isolation, various human civilizations develop separately on different planets.
+Humans presumably arrive from another galaxy, fleeing their dying world in search of a new home.
+Ancient Demiurge murals depict them as hostile colonists arriving on giant spaceships.
+The ancient human ships made of alloy could not sustain the solar clouds spread across the galaxy.
+Ships designed to fly in a vacuum couldn’t resist the continuous friction with atmospheric nebulas.
+In time, their metals wore out and rendered the ships unusable.
+Stuck on different planets, humanity ended up isolated from each other.
+Due to technological degradation, humanity seized its attempts to return to space.
+Over time, people stopped believing they had ever been to space in the first place.
+During the thousands of years of isolation, various human civilizations developed separately on different planets.

 Garbage Planet